ShubhamNisal/retail-store-sample-app/src/checkout/README.md

 | -------- | ----------- |
 | Node     | Redis       |

 This service provides an API for storing customer data during the checkout process.
-Data is stored in Redis.
+Data is stored in Redis..

 ## Configuration